use-the-fork/synapse/README.md

 </div>

 Synapse allows you to seamlessly integrate and manage AI agents in your Laravel applications.
-Inspired by Langchain and Laravel Saloon, this package simplifies AI agent creation and management, giving you the tools to run them at scale.
+Inspired by Langchain and Saloon, this package simplifies AI agent creation and management, giving you the tools to run them at scale.

 ## Features